 Skip to main content

 Organ transplant programs have an allocation (or matching) system so that the distribution of organs that become available is based on fair criteria.
 These may include suitable match, the amount of time already spent on the waiting list, and other factors.
-Each transplant center can provide the guidelines it uses.

 Even though a person has signed their donor card, the family of the deceased person will be consulted in the consent process.
 The recipient will not know the donor’s identity since there is a law in Canada to protect the anonymity of both the donor and the recipient.
 However, many transplant programs will forward letters of thanks or cards from the transplant recipient to the donor’s family, and vice versa.